Minimum Entangling Power is Close to Its Maximum: Introduction

-Moreover, we will illustrate a very surprising phenomenon, that $P_{min}^{(f)}$ is very close to its maximal possible entanglement generation.
-To state our results more precisely, we prove the following three results: \begin{enumerate} \item [1.]
-The minimum entangling power $P_{min}^{(f)}(U)$ of a generic quantum gate in a $d_A\otimes d_B$ quantum system with respect to von Neumann entropy of reduced density operator will be very close to its maximal possible value with high probability when $\min{(d_A,d_B)}$ is large enough. \item [2.]
+Moreover, we will illustrate a very surprising phenomenon: in many cases, $P_{min}^{(f)}$ is very close to the maximum possible value of the entanglement measure $f$.
+More precisely, we prove the following three results: \begin{enumerate} \item [1.]
+The minimum entangling power $P_{min}^{(f)}(U)$ of a generic quantum gate in a $d_A\otimes d_B$ quantum system with respect to von Neumann entropy of reduced density operator will be very close to its maximum possible value with high probability when $\min{(d_A,d_B)}$ is large enough. \item [2.]
 The minimum entangling power $P_{min}^{(f)}(U)$ of a generic quantum gate in a $d_A\otimes d_B$ quantum system with respect to other Lipschitz-continuous entanglement measure $f$ will also be very close to the median value of $f$ with high probability when $\min{(d_A,d_B)}$ is large enough. \item [3.]
-If we consider minimum entangling power with respect to a discrete entanglement measure, Schmit rank, we will have an even stronger result. $P_{min}^{(f)}(U)$ of a generic quantum gate in a $d_A\otimes d_B$ quantum system will be a constant large number with unit probability except for some degenerate cases. \end{enumerate}
+If we consider minimum entangling power with respect to a discrete entanglement measure, Schmidt rank, we will have an even stronger result. $P_{min}^{(f)}(U)$ of a generic quantum gate in a $d_A\otimes d_B$ quantum system will be a constant large number with unit probability except for some degenerate cases. \end{enumerate}